 Please fax the printable registration form for public courses to us at 1-866-205-0713 to complete your order.

-Participants learn to the basics of photovoltaic technology, the steps involved to integrate these modules, full chip-level integration, issues, and how to address them.
+Participants learn the basics of photovoltaic technology, the steps involved to integrate these modules, full chip-level integration, issues, and how to address them.
 The course covers five major topic areas.

 By using a combination of instruction by lecture, problem solving, and question/answer sessions, participants will learn practical information about the solar photovoltaic industry.
 From the very first moments of the seminar until the last sentence of the training, the driving instructional factor is application.
 Our instructors are internationally recognized experts in their fields and have years of both current and relevant experience.
 The course notes offer hundreds of pages of reference material that the participants can apply during their daily activities.

-Ian Aeby is director of Quality and Reliablity at Emcore Solar Power.
+Ian Aeby is director of Quality and Reliability at Emcore Solar Power.
 Ian has an MSEE from the University of California, Santa Barbara, with a concentration in integrated optics and semiconductors.
 He has worked on photovoltaics systems for a number of years, overseeing the quality and reliability of both silicon and compound semiconductor devices and systems.